CompleXss/RemoteFileManager/README.md

 4. ``AllowedHosts`` - who can connect to the app. * (star) means everyone

 ### Note the following
 * ``Directories`` section supports hot reload.
-You can change this section when app is working.
+You can change this section while app is running
-* All ``AllowedDirectories`` are locked when app is working so you can't delete/change them.
-If you remove directory from ``AllowedDirectories`` (when app is working) it will be unlocked.
+* All ``AllowedDirectories`` are locked when app is running so you can't delete/change them.
+If you remove directory from ``AllowedDirectories`` (when app is working) it will be unlocked
 * Paths may be either absolute or relative
 * App is redirecting to ``https`` by default